A7 Ukulele Chord: Learn How to Play

 In spiritual and gospel music, 7th chords become notable for their vital role.
-But, these are also extensively utilized in other genres like popular western and classical music.
+But, these are also extensively utilized in other genres like popular Western and classical music.

 The lesson for the A7 ukulele chord highlights chord structure, and you might tackle chords in various ways.
 Lastly, for context, we’ll present a list of a few songs featuring chords of the A7.